nycksw/ocd/README.md

 A minimalistic dotfile-management workflow using a bare repository and `$HOME` as the [work tree](https://git-scm.com/docs/git-worktree).
-By setting `showUntrackedFiles no`, the `status` command only shows intentionally staged files.
+By setting `showUntrackedFiles no`, the `status` command only shows modified or staged files.
 The `excludesFile` and pre-commit hook prevent accidentally adding secrets/junk.
 A shell alias makes everything seamless. (`ocd status`, `ocd add`, `ocd commit`, ...)